metamath/lamp-guide/docs/index.md

 Metamath proofs include proofs of the types of each expression;
 you can decide whether or not to see this.

-Clicking on a use of a hypothesis step id will move the display to that step.
+Clicking on a use of a hypothesis step label will move the display to that step.

 At the beginning of the statement is a small "+" (reveal/hide), where you can reveal or hide a visualization of that step.